PramodKumarYadav/WebdriverCI/readme.md

 ### `Goal:`
     - Tests are triggered locally but run on a docker selenium grid
 ### `Benefits:`
-    - With minimum setup (just with JDK and maven on machine), anyone can run and scale tests (running on multiple nodes).
+    - With minimum local setup (just with JDK and maven on machine), anyone can run and scale tests (running on multiple nodes).
 ### Step1: Still need local setup
     -[] Atleast jdk and maven installed.
 ### Step2: Setup GRID/nodes